calphool/TRS80MXS/README.md

 February 3, 2019

-Completed design of the base unit and the floppy emulator unit.
+Completed design of all three units.
+Now cross checking them and preparing them for production at allpcb.com.